YplN/graph/README.md

 -   Right-click + dragging : create a selection area
 -   Ctrl + Right-click (on a vertex) : add/remove a vertex from the selection
 -   Shift + Left-click + dragging (from a vertex) : create new edges from the initial vertex and the selected vertices to a new vertex (created if needed)
+-   Middle-click + dragging : translate all the vertices
+-   Mouse-wheel : Zoom in/out according to your mouse position
--   Mouse-wheel : rotate the selected vertices (the centre of rotation is its centroid)
+-   Shift + Mouse-wheel : rotate the selected vertices (the centre of rotation is its centroid)
 -   Key 'o' : switch to oriented graphs (needs debug)
 -   Key 'g' : toggle the magnetic grid
 -   Key 'm' : toggle the menu